NK Celje

-Nogometni klub Celje (Celje Football Club), commonly referred to as NK Celje or simply Celje (/sl/), is a professional football club from Celje, Slovenia.
-They play in the Slovenian PrvaLiga, the top tier of Slovenian football.
-Together with Maribor, they are the only club that have participated in every season of the Slovenian PrvaLiga since its formation in 1991.
-Celje won their first league title in the 2019–20 season, a feat they have repeated four years later.
-They have also won two Slovenian Cups, in 2004–05 and 2024–25.
+Nogometni klub Celje (Celje Football Club), commonly referred to as NK Celje or simply Celje (/sl/), is a professional football club based in Celje, Slovenia.
+Founded in 1919, the club competes in the Slovenian PrvaLiga, the top tier of Slovenian football.
+Together with Maribor, Celje are the only club to have participated in every season of the PrvaLiga since the competition was established in 1991.